-Parted is a free GNU utility used to manage hard disk partitions from the command line.
-It can create, resize, print, remove partitions from disks on Linux system.
+The parted is a free GNU utility used to manage hard disk partitions from the command line.
+It can create, resize, print, and remove partitions on a disk in a Linux system.
+More often parted tool for disk partitioning for running multiple OS, allocating specific system space, or separating valuable files or extending volumes.

 When you run parted command without any options it will print parted package version, choose the first drive by default and wait at the prompt for extra commands.
-Parted command has to be run as root or a user with sudo access.
+The command has to be run as root or a user with sudo access.

 $ sudo parted